GI Bill Approved Remote Area Security Operations

 - Avoidance & Contingency Planning

-Students should qualify for relevant special government programs, or have graduated from a SECFOR protection course with instructor recommendation.
+Students should already qualify for relevant special government programs, already selected for U.S. Government Agencies, be active duty military, or have graduated from a SECFOR protection course with instructor recommendation.
 Students must certify that they have passed the US Federal Law Enforcement Physical Efficiency Battery (PEB) https://www.fletc.gov/physical-efficiency-battery-peb training standards within 30 days of attending the course.
 Acceptable PEB scores can be found here. https://www.fletc.gov/peb-scores-age-and-gender Enrolling students will receive detailed information regarding physical testing requirements.
 Students will be tested on Day 1 of the course.
 Students must verify that they have a clean criminal record and nothing in their background that would preclude them from handling firearms.